anners/microservices-infrastructure/docs/getting_started/gce.rst

 Basic Settings
 ^^^^^^^^^^^^^^

-``project`` and ``region`` are unique values for each project in Google Compute Engine. ``project`` is available from the project overview page (use the short ID.)
-You can select which region you want to use from any of the GCE zones (see the image below) If you're in the United States, `us-central1` is a good choice.
+``project``, ``region`` and ``zone`` are unique values for each project in Google Compute Engine. ``project`` is available from the project overview page (use the Project ID not the Project Name.)
+You can select which region and zone you want to use from any of the GCE zones (see the image below) If you're in the United States, `us-central1` and `us-central1-a` are a good choice.
-If you're in Europe, `europe-west1` might be your best bet.
+If you're in Europe, `europe-west1` and `europe-west1-b` might be your best bets.
 If you haven't previously activated Compute Engine for your project, this is a good time to do it.

 .. image:: /_static/gce_zones.png
-   :alt: The GCE zones available at Compute -> Compute Engine -> Zones in their
+   :alt: The GCE zones available at Product and Services menu -> Compute Engine -> Zones in their
          interface.

 If you don't want to commit these values in a file, you can source them from the